 KAMIAH – At the heart of every culture are the stories and places that sustain them as a people.

-For an up close look at local history and Nez Perce legend, be sure to stop by the Heart of the Monster site on U.S. Highway 12.
+Nez Perce Tribe member Marcie Bailey stops often for an up-close look at local history and Nez Perce legend at the Heart of the Monster site on U.S. Highway 12.

 This site includes a large parking area, interpretive center and restrooms.
 The paved walking trail leads to the large, fenced mound that is where the “Heart of the Monster” landed.